-$$q^{} = q^{} (\gamma, I, p{m}, p{f}, p{c}, A{m}, A{f})$$ (3)
+$$q^ = q^ (\gamma, I, p_m, p_f, p_c, A_m, A_f)$$ (3)

 This model sheds light on the household decision on child health.
-For example, "bargaining power" γ may reflect women's empowerment represented by female education and female labour force participation.
-Given that a female is more likely than a male, to value q, the quality of children's health, the stronger bargaining power of a female reflected in higher γ leads to a better nutritional outcome.
-In this framework, a higher level of education is likely to improve the nutritional status of children through higher γ .
-A_i represents each household member's attitude toward health care, which may be different in various classes or social groups.
+For example, "bargaining power" $\gamma$ may reflect women's empowerment represented by female education and female labour force participation.
+Given that the mother is more likely than the father, to value q, the quality of children's health, the stronger bargaining power of the mother reflected in higher $\gamma$ leads to a better nutritional outcome.
+In this framework, a higher level of education is likely to improve the nutritional status of children through higher $\gamma$ . $A_i$ represents each household member's attitude toward health care, which may be different in various classes or social groups.
 Economic growth increases a household's income level I and improves the health of children.

-However, the above conceptual framework is limited in the sense that the "bargaining power" γ is treated as an exogenous variable and determined by, for instance, female education or cultural factors, in other words, γ affects the household decision on the number of children, but not the other way around.
-It is assumed here that the bargaining coefficient, γ , is exogenously determined by, e.g., female education or cultural factors: in other words, γ affects the household decision on the number of children, but not the other way around.
-It is education or cultural factors: in other words, γ affects the household decision on the number of children, but not the other way around.
-However, the bargaining coefficient, γ , can be endogenous in reality, that is, the household decision on the health quality of children in turn affects γ , as modelled by Basu (2006) who assumed the endogeneity of γ in the collective-bargaining model.
-This endogeneity is not taken into account in the above framework, but the endogeneity of γ is econometrically addressed by the IV estimation in the empirical section.
+However, the above conceptual framework is limited in the sense that the "bargaining power" $\gamma$ is treated as an exogenous variable and determined by, for instance, female education or female labour force participation which in turn is a reflection of, among others, of cultural factors.
+However, the bargaining coefficient, $\gamma$ , can be endogenous in reality, that is, the household decision on the health quality of children in turn affects $\gamma$ , as modelled by Basu (2006) who assumed the endogeneity of $\gamma$ in the collective-bargaining model.
+Our framework does not account for the endogeneity of $\gamma$ , though it is econometrically addressed by the instrumental variable estimation in the empirical analysis.

-4. Data
+3. Data

-This study draws upon three rounds of NFHS data, NFHS-1 (year 1992-3), NFHS-2 (year 1998-9) and NFHS-3 (year 2005-06).
-The NFHS is a major nationwide, large multi-round survey conducted in a representative sample of households in India with a focus on health and nutrition of household members, especially of women and young children.6 The survey covers the issues including fertility, family planning, maternal and child health, gender, HIV/AIDS, nutrition and malaria.
+This study draws upon three rounds of NFHS data, NFHS-1 (year 1992-93), NFHS-2 (year 1998-99) and NFHS-3 (year 2005-06).
+The NFHS is a major nationwide, large multi-round survey conducted in a representative sample of households in India with a focus on health and nutrition of household members, especially of women and young children.
+The survey covers the issues including fertility, family planning, maternal and child health, gender, HIV/AIDS, nutrition and malaria.
 Data were collected at the individual level (children, mothers and fathers in NFHS-3) as well as household and community level.
-This study uses the data on children aged zero to three years in rural areas for NFHS-1, 2 and 3.
+This study uses the data on children aged zero to three years in rural areas for three rounds of NFHS data.
 This is because children below age four are covered in NFHS-1, below age three in NFHS-2, and below age five in NFHS-3.
 It is also well known that nutritional conditions from zero to three years have the most fundamental effect on stunting in later life (Maluccio et al., 2007).

-We measure the nutritional status as z scores of 'height-for-age' (stunting), 'weight-forage' (underweight) as well as 'weight-for-height' for children below three years.
-We follow the z score measure based on 'children from a diverse set of countries such as Brazil, Ghana, India, Norway, Oman and the USA' (WHO 2006, p.1) put forward by WHO (2006).
+We measure the nutritional status as z scores of height-for-age (stunting), weight-for-age (underweight) as well as weight-for-height for children below three years.
+We follow the z score measure based on children from a diverse set of countries such as Brazil, Ghana, India, Norway, Oman and the USA' (WHO 2006, p.1) put forward by WHO (2006).
 Following WHO (1997), we define z score as:

-$$z - score = (x_i - x{median}) / \sigma^x \tag{4}$$
+$$z \ score = (x_i - x{median}) / \sigma^x \tag{4}$$